-- Project X funds must be for capital improvements. - For construction management, project management and final design (for Project X Tier 1 projects only), combined costs cannot exceed 15 percent (15%) of total construction cost. - Project X funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible.
-(For example, a homeowner association can apply for funding through an eligible agency if the proposed project is connected to a public facility.) - Reducing volume of surface flows is an integral factor of improving water quality, therefore, projects that have water-saving features (i.e., drip systems) are eligible for funding consideration.
+- Tier 1 projects must meet the transportation nexus as outlined previously in this chapter. - Project X funds must be for capital improvements. - For Tier 1, construction support cannot exceed 20 percent (20%) of the M2 grant, subject to match requirements. - Project X funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible if part of a right of way agreement (For example, a homeowner association can coordinate through an eligible agency for funding if the proposed project is connected to a public facility).
+Administering agencies shall provide supporting documentation to justify improvements on private property. - Reducing volume of surface flows is an integral factor of improving water quality, therefore, projects that have water-saving features (i.e., drip systems) are eligible for funding consideration.